EemeliHeinonen/ActivityMotivator/README.md

 ### Functionality ###

-Walking: If you’re walking and your heart rate is under X bpm -> Motivator Chime
+Walking: If you’re walking and your heart rate is under X bpm -> motivating chime

-Interval workout: Motivator Chimes to indicate the starts and ends of interval Bursts
+Interval workout: Plays chime sounds to indicate the starts and ends of interval Bursts

-Free workout: Once your heart rate rises over X, You’ll get a Motivator Chime if your heart rate drops under Y.
+Free workout: Once your heart rate rises over X, You’ll get a motivating chime if your heart rate drops under Y.

 ### Design ###